gg-tools/hex/README.md

 # Hex Tool

-A command line tool that convert number between different number systems.
+A command line tool that converts number between different number systems.

 ## Installation

 Make sure your go version is greater than `1.13`.
 And make sure Go Module is on, by setting environment variable:

 ```shell
 $ export GO111MODULE=on